 - Knead the dough for a couple of minutes until you have a nice dough ball that's not sticky.

-- On a large cookie sheet evenly coat with 2 tbsp of olive oil.
+- On a large cookie sheet evenly coat with 2 tablespoon of olive oil.
 Set aside

 - With a rolling pin roll the dough out to fit the whole length of the large cookie sheet.
 If you don't have a large cookie sheet you can divide this dough onto 2 regular size cookie sheets.
 Use your fingers to press the dough out onto all the edges of the cookie sheet.

-- Once the dough is covering the entire length of the cookie sheet, spread the remaining 3 tbsp of olive oil over the dough.
+- Once the dough is covering the entire length of the cookie sheet, spread the remaining 3 tablespoon of olive oil over the dough.

 - Spread the ricotta mixture evenly over the dough.